 Connection is only possible for services also supported by the computer with the Bluetooth function.
-See Windows Help and Support for more information.
+For more details, search Windows Help and Support for Bluetooth information.

 Can I use a device with Bluetooth technology on airplanes?

 With Bluetooth technology, your computer transmits a radio frequency of 2.4 GHz.
 Sensitive locations, such as hospitals and airplanes, may have restrictions on use of Bluetooth devices to avoid radio interference.
 Check with facility staff to see if use of the Bluetooth function on the computer is permitted.